Rights & Wrongs

 Harvey O. Banks Pumping Plant, a State Water Project facility.

 The parties to the original Monterey Agreement litigation eventually settled PCL v.
 DWR in 2003.

 Parties to the new "Monterey Plus" Agreement included plaintiffs Planning and Conservation League, Citizens Planning Association of Santa Barbara County, and Plumas County Flood Control and Water Conservation District (a state water contractor); and the California Department of Water Resources, 27 state water contractors (including the Metropolitan Water District of Southern California and Kern County Water Agency, the largest), and two non-water contractors, Kern Water Bank Authority and Central Coast Water Authority.

-In 1994, four State Water Project contractors, including the Metropolitan Water District of Southern California (MWD) and the Kern County Water Agency (KCWA) which together control about 75 percent of the state's water, and representatives from Paramount Farming (a private corporation), met secretly in Monterey to resolve their water shortage issues.
+In 1994, state officials and five of the 29 State Water Project (SWP) contractors met secretly in Monterey to resolve water shortage issues.
+The contractors included the Metropolitan Water District of Southern California (MWD) and the Kern County Water Agency (KCWA), which together hold contracts for about 75 percent of the state's water, and representatives from Paramount Farming, a private agricultural corporation.

 A coffin for the Delta at a Bay Delta Conservation Plan meeting.

 Today’s story of California water is really about justice in water denied to fish, to the California public, and to future generations.
 We at the California Water Impact Network see fundamental travesties that threaten fisheries and ecosystems with extinction, compromise the rule of established water law, and undermine the viability of our state's economy.